Coronavirus (COVID-19) updates and resources

 Telehealth is a doctor visit through video chat or over the phone.
 It allows you to take care of your health without having to leave home.
 Your plan will pay for telehealth visits with your doctor.
 If you cannot reach your doctor, call Nurse Line 24 hours a day, seven days a week at the number on your ID card.

 You might be feeling anxious or stressed with all of the information about COVID-19.
 Taking care of your mental health is more important than ever.

-Psych Hub offers free online resources and videos to help you manage stress, talk to children about coronavirus and cope with job loss and other COVID-19 challenges.
+Psych Hub offers free online resources and videos to help you manage stress, talk to children about COVID-19, cope with job loss, and other COVID-19 challenges.

 Finding resources you may need

 Free smartphone from SafeLink Wireless®

 SafeLink offers free smartphones with data, texts, and minutes to those who qualify.
 Use your phone to keep up with important information, use telehealth services, and stay in touch with family and friends.